peteroupc/peteroupc.github.io/randomnotes.md

 - `alpha`, an `n`-item array showing the probability of starting the chain at each normal state.
 - `s`, an `n`&times;`n` _subgenerator matrix_, a list of `n` lists of `n` values each.
 The values in each list (each normal state of the Markov chain) must sum to 0 or less, and for each state `i`, `s[i][i]` is 0 minus the rate of that state's exponential random variate, and each entry `s[i][j]` with `i!=j` is the relative probability for moving to state `j`.

 The method `PhaseType`, given below, samples from a phase-type distribution given the two parameters above.
+(The pseudocode assumes each number in `alpha` and `s` is a rational number, because it uses `NormalizeRatios`.)

 ```
 METHOD GenToTrans(s)